falbuna/Homework_9_READMEGenerator/README.md

 ![Windows PowerShell with node index.js type into the console.](https://github.com/falbuna/Homework_9_READMEGenerator/blob/master/Assets/Initial.png)

 The user will be given prompts for the Project/Application.
-The information for the README.md file will be collected from the user input from the prompts for the Title, Description, Installation, Usage, License, Contributors, Tests, email and finally Github account.
+The information for the README.md file will be collected from the user input from the Inquirer prompts for the Title, Description, Installation, Usage, License, Contributors, Tests, email and Questions.

 ![User prompts and inputs using the application](https://github.com/falbuna/Homework_9_READMEGenerator/blob/master/Assets/Prompts.png)